goiot/devices/README.md

-# Golang libraries/drivers for specific IoT devices
+# Golang libraries/drivers for IoT devices

 This repo contains a suite of libraries for IoT devices that are meant to be as dependency free and as idiomatic as possible.